andrastantos/the_d_machine/isa/micro_architecture.md

 Either way, the ISA and the timing description below will assume a bit-parallel implementation for now.

 Cycle 0:
+- Increment PC:
+  - set ALU_A to L_PC
+  - set ALU_B to 0
+  - set ALU_CMD to ADD
+    - set carry-in to 1 if PC is not the target register, otherwise set it to 0
 - open L_BUS_A and set its input to ALU_RESULT
+  NOTE: since in the previous cycle we've also done the same ALU operation, the fact that L_ALU_A is in pass-through mode is not an issue: all its inputs are already settled, so we shouldn't have a problem meeting setup times on the memory
 - set BUS_CMD to READ
   note: we don't alter ALU operation and don't update L_PC either in this cycle.
 This means that the ALU keeps outputting the next PC, so it's OK to keep L_BUS_A latch open for the whole cycle.
 - open L_BUS_D